ksmooi/ai_power/deep_learning/training/sft_loss_function.md

 This article explores these comprehensive loss functions, detailing their benefits, use cases, and implementation in PyTorch to help practitioners enhance model training and performance in various machine learning applications.

-## Implementing Focal Loss for Imbalanced Datasets
+## Focal Loss for Imbalanced Datasets

 Focal Loss is designed to address class imbalance by down-weighting the loss assigned to well-classified examples, thereby focusing more on hard-to-classify examples.